marcinstaszczyk/TCFormsFrontAngular/README.md

 Project can be also build in production mode (see `npm run build-heroku`) and can be added to [Teaching Center Forms](https://github.com/marcinstaszczyk/teaching-center-forms) for example to folder /client/client2/

+## Firebase as backend

+Firabase is also available as a backend.

 ## Live demo

 [Live demo](https://devforms.herokuapp.com/client2/) is available at Heroku.